nathan-barry/nathan.rs/content/notes/os/parallel-distributed.md

 ## Network File System (NFS)
 ***
-- **Network File System (NFS)**: A distributed file system developed by Sun Microsystems in 1984.
-- **Prominence**: It stands as one of the most extensively used distributed file systems and is even utilized by UTCS.
+The Network File System is a distributed file system developed by Sun Microsystems in 1984.
+It stands as one of the most extensively used distributed file systems and is even utilized by UTCS.

-- **Functionality**: Files are stored on remote file servers, and clients can access these files transparently, sometimes without even realizing they are not stored locally.
+Files are stored on remote file servers, and clients can access these files transparently, sometimes without even realizing they are not stored locally.

 **Locating Files in NFS**
 - **Naming**: NFS uses implicit naming, offering location transparency.
 This means the file's name doesn't disclose the server on which it's stored.
 This is different from explicit naming which might look like `<file server: file name>` or `//anslaptop/Users/ans/Desktop`.